Bettsongy/PickMyClass.Github.io/tutorials.md

 ### Roadmap

 - The Roadmap page, accessed through the profile icon on the top left of the page
-- After the user declares a major, one can access the various major requirements of different categories
+- After you declared a major, you can access the various major requirements of different categories
 - The roadmap shows all the courses that can fullfill those categories such as writing requirement, quantitative reasoning requirements, etc

  <div align="center"><img src="https://user-images.githubusercontent.com/33532467/164315557-4926c7f5-4c47-421f-9c15-ba4cd3ec6d01.png"></div>